Infosheet No. 20

 What About Confidentiality?

 General information is kept in your EAP file.
-This file is confidential and accessible only by the EAP staff of the NLTA and is destroyed by request or within one year after closure.
+This file is confidential and accessible only by the EAP staff.

 For voluntary referrals, no information is shared with the school or district without the teacher’s consent.